 | Alchemy | Unlocks tonics, poisons, and antidotes at the forge.
 Higher levels brew larger batches. |

 Unless noted otherwise, items are crafted at a forge inside a base.
 Your inventory holds 6 slots.
 Weapons and gear wear down with use and eventually turn [broken], which stops them working.
-Spend 1 metal at a forge to repair a broken item (smithing 10 required).
+Spend 1 metal at a forge to repair one, which needs smithing 10, or 20 for superior gear.
+Cloaks cannot be repaired.

 | Item | Recipe | Use | Requires |